 Imagine being a single parent and having a teenage son hospitalized with severe mental problems.
 In desperation, you’ve sent him away to get the help he needs.
 Instead, he burns down the hospital cafeteria, injuring a fellow patient and sent home.
 Diane Després faced that situation with her son, Steve; in the mother-son relationship film Mommy.

-Steve has Attachment Disorder, which is broad term to describe children who have difficulty connecting to others and managing their own emotions.
+Steve has Attachment Disorder, which is a broad term to describe children who have difficulty connecting with others and managing their own emotions.
 In the film, Steve throws tantrums, destroys items, and curses people if he feels misunderstood, doesn’t get what he wants, or feels unsafe.
 When Després accused him of stealing a necklace he bought, he yelled, “I’m going to kill you, I’m going to kill you!” while destroying everything in the room.
 Després had to hide in a closet until his violent behavior calmed down.

 Watching the film made me realize that even though their relationship is often volatile, it’s obvious they love each other through their humor and their ability to repeatedly forgive each other.
-These are some of the underlying foundations needed to deal with anyone who has mental illness.
+These are some of the underlying foundations needed to deal with anyone who has a mental illness.